Valencian Community, Spain

 - Ferry from Valencia to Menorca: there is usually 1 weekly ferry from Valencia to Menorca. Τhe duration of the ferry ride is around 16 hours.

 From the port of Valencia, you can travel to Algeria in North Africa.
 Ferries from Valencia to Mostaganem in Algeria are usually available once per week and the ferry crossing lasts about 14.5 hours.

 Tip: on our Map of ferries, you can find all available routes and ferries from Valencia and easily book your trip to the Balearics and Algeria!

 Where is the ferry port in Valencia?

 The ferry port of Valencia is in the neighborhood of Poblats Marítims.
 It is located around 5 km southeast of the city center, close to several restaurants, shops and more traveler services.

 How to get to Valencia ferry port?

-Valencia's ferry port is well connected to the city and you can easily get there by public transport or car.
-The closest subway stop is Grau Canyamelar on Line 5.
-You can also hop on one of the local bus routes: 4, 30, 95 and N8.
+Valencia's ferry port is well connected to the city and you can easily get there by car or public transport.
+The port of Valencia is connected to the national road network via the V-30.
+Alternatively, the closest subway stop is Grau Canyamelar on Line 5.
+You can also hop on one of the local bus routes: 4, 30, 95, and N8.

 Passenger waiting area at the port of Valencia